-It has been evident that some learners still tend to be careless with units - either omitting them particularly when calculating an area or volume or performing incorrect conversions between different metric units.
+It has been evident that some learners still tend to be careless with units -performing incorrect conversions between different metric units.
 Examples of such misconceptions include 100 metres being equivalent to a kilometre and a litre is equal to 100 millilitres, particularly more so in the use of compound 2D and 3D shapes.
 There have also been errors in the conversion between metric and imperial units.
+There has been evidence of some learners being able to convert accurately between units of measurement, e.g. cubic metres to litres

-The use of conversion graphs to find values tended to be done well although subsequent calculations were not always accurate.
+The use of conversion graphs to find values tended to be done well although subsequent calculations involving the manipulation of data were not always accurate.

-There has been evidence of learners confusing calculations for area and volume of 3d shapes and this has occasionally manifested itself in the area of compound shapes being calculated as the product of three lengths.
-Learners are no longer given the formulae for triangles and circles so centres need to ensure that this is included in the teaching delivered to learners.
+There has been evidence of learners confusing calculations for area and volume of composite shapes and this has occasionally manifested itself in the area of compound shapes being calculated as the product of three lengths.
+Learners are no longer given the formulae for triangles and circles so centres need to ensure that this is included in the teaching delivered to learners including area and circumference formulae.

 As part of measure, learners are also now required use coordinates, both positive and negative, to specify the position of objects or to plot items and evidence seen in assessments indicated this had been problematic for some learners mainly around the X & Y axis as it was apparent that some learners did not know which axis was which.